 A fine example of architectural survival, the Historic Rock Ford Plantation is an ideal destination for history buffs exploring central Pennsylvania and the city of Lancaster.
 With an estimated 90 percent of the original house still intact – woodwork, glass, floors, shutters – the Rock Ford Plantation is the former home of Revolutionary War General Edward Hand.

 The house itself is a marvel and a charming museum, well worth a visit, and the entirety of the grounds spans roughly 33 acres.
-Found near dowtown Lancaster, Historic Rock Ford Plantation is within Lancaster County Park, and yields easy access to the Conestoga River.
+Found near downtown Lancaster, Historic Rock Ford Plantation is within Lancaster County Park, and yields easy access to the Conestoga River.

 Set aside some time on your visit to Lancaster and check out Rock Ford – enjoy a guided tour, and if you're traveling with a group of 12 or more, you'll receive a discount on admission.
 Take a peek at the Rock Ford Museum Shop and pick up a souvenir, or explore the Barn at Rock Ford.

 Enjoy a historical tour of western Pennsylvania when you check out the Fort Necessity National Battlefield.
 Commemorating and preserving the history of the Battle of Fort Necessity, the Fort Necessity National Battlefield is a top attraction in Farmington – and just a short and scenic drive southeast from Bentleyville.